ScilifelabDataCentre/OrderPortal/README.md

 A portal for orders (requests, project proposals, etc) to a facility from its users.

-The current version requires Python 3.6 or higher.

 The [GitHub wiki](https://github.com/pekrau/OrderPortal/wiki) contains some additional information.